wevote/WeVoteCordova/README.md

 ## Git setup
-1. On github.com, fork WeVoteCordova to your account.
+1. On GitHub.com, fork WeVoteCordova to your account.

     Navigate to https://github.com/wevote/WeVoteCordova and then click the "Fork" button in the upper right corner.

-    This will create a new directory on Github like ... `https://github.com/SailingSteve/WeVoteCordova.git`
+    This will create a new directory on GitHub like ... `https://github.com/SailingSteve/WeVoteCordova.git`

-1. Execute the following commands from your WeVoteCordova directory on your Mac/PC
+2. Execute the following commands from your WeVoteCordova directory on your Mac/PC

     **Remember to substitute the name of your forked remote for "SailingSteve" in the following commands!**
     ```